rapidsai/cudf/docs/cudf/source/internals.md

 ColumnAccessor(OrderedColumnDict([('x', <cudf.core.column.numerical.NumericalColumn object at 0x7f5a7d12e050>), ('y', <cudf.core.column.string.StringColumn object at 0x7f5a7d12e320>)]), multiindex=False, level_names=(None,))
 ```

 ColumnAccessor is an ordered mapping of column labels to columns.
-In addition, it supports
+In addition to behaving
-things like selecting multiple columns (both by index and label), as well as hierarchical indexing.
+like an OrderedDict, it supports things like selecting multiple columns (both by index and label), as well as hierarchical indexing.

 ```python
 >>> from cudf.core.column_accessor import ColumnAccessor
 ```

-A ColumnAccessor behaves like an OrderedDict; its values are coerced to Columns during construction:
+The values of a ColumnAccessor are coerced to Columns during construction:

 ```python
 >>> ca = ColumnAccessor({'x': [1, 2, 3], 'y': ['a', 'b', 'c']})